 Did you just straighten up?

-Now I am menopausal.
-POST menopausal, if you please, because my ovaries threw in the towel when I was 39.
+Now I am post-menopausal because my ovaries threw in the towel when I was 39.
 I had The Boy at 38 and my body never recovered.
 It wasn’t supposed to happen for another ten years but Mother Nature obviously considered three offspring of mine more than enough for any planet.

-My face is ‘lived in’ like a comfy old sweater or a well worn pair of slippers.
+My face is ‘lived in’ like a comfy old sweater.
+Or a well worn pair of slippers.
 My skin is like an old handbag unless I spend three hours a day slavering cream on it.
-I have wrinkles around my eyes, a second chin (three depending on camera angle) and the beginnings of a moustache which I keep on top of using a pair of tweezers.
+I have wrinkles around my eyes, a second chin (three depending on camera angle) and the beginnings of a moustache which I try to keep on top of with tweezers.

 It’s the face of a woman who sprays her hair with pit spray and her pits with hairspray.